Buom01/load-order/README.md

 > Important notes: This package doesn't work very well, and I think that the best way to do this is using gruntjs

+> Wait next update before installing this package !
+Next update will use gruntjs

 ## Meteor Load Order

 Create your own file load order rules for Meteor.